samsepoil1211/Vicidial-scratch-install/README.md

 ./cluster-db.sh
 ```

+# These 2 steps below can be used to cluster servers after they have been installed with one of the above installers.
+Example: main-installer.sh

-# Step 1: Add dialers into database POST install - This is to be used to add dialer servers into a cluster with conferences and confbridges
+## Step 1: Add dialers into database POST install - This is to be used to add dialer servers into a cluster with conferences and confbridges

 ```
 cd /usr/src/vicidial-install-scripts
 chmod +x add-dialer-to-DB.sh
 ```

-# Step 2: Link Dialers to the database - run this on each dialer
+## Step 2: Link Dialers to the database - run this on each dialer

 ```
 cd /usr/src/vicidial-install-scripts
 chmod +x run-on-dialer-servers-cluster.sh
 ```

-# Repeat steps 1 and 2 in order as you do each server
+## Repeat steps 1 and 2 in order as you do each server

-# Install Webphone and SSL cert for VICIDIAL
+## Install Webphone and SSL cert for VICIDIAL
-# DO THIS IF YOU HAVE PUBLIC DOMAIN WITH PUBLIC IP ONLY
+## DO THIS IF YOU HAVE PUBLIC DOMAIN WITH PUBLIC IP ONLY

 ```
 cd /usr/src/vicidial-install-scripts